-Please note, you will need a jam thermometer to make this recipe.
+Please note, you will need some equipment to make these berry lollies:

-I’d also recommend you make it on a day when you don’t have children or dogs running underfoot, as the syrup gets super hot as it boils frantically.
+I’d also recommend you make it on a day when you don’t have children or dogs running underfoot.
+The syrup gets super hot as it boils frantically.

 Oh, and wear long sleeves!